This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 - Neighborhood: East Midtown, next to Grand Central Terminal

-Since it’ll be situated right next to Grand Central Terminal, the company has signed an agreement to renovate aspects of Grand Central, in exchange for the location of its new home.
+One Vanderbilt is a brand new office tower dominating the Midtown skyline and is now the fourth-tallest building in New York City.
+Situated right next to Grand Central Terminal on Vanderbilt Avenue, the company made an agreement to renovate aspects of Grand Central, in exchange for the location of its new home.

 Chrysler Building (Coming Soon!)